19-saha/FreshAPI/README.md

 ```
 $ docker build -t freshapi .
 ```
 NOTE: `-t` or `--tag` is a `docker build` option used for label a docker image in the `name:tag` format.
 In this case, name will be `freshapi`.
+The `.` operator specifies the current directory containing the 'Dockerfile'.
 Optionally, the version of an image can be tagged in which the user would like to run the container.
-For example, `docker build -t freshapi:2.0 .`.
-The `.` operator specifies the current directory containing the 'Dockerfile'.
+For example, `docker build -t freshapi:2.0 .`